CPJKU/dcase_task2/docs/index.md

 What makes this classification dataset and the task in general special, is the fact that only 3,700 of the 9,500 provided training examples are delivered with manually verified ground truth labels.
-The remaining non-verified observations are expected to contain a substantial amount of label noise (30-35%).
+The remaining non-verified observations are expected to contain a substantial amount of label noise (up to 30-35\% in the ``worst" categories).
 I address this issue by a simple, iterative self-verification process, which gradually shifts unverified labels into the verified, trusted training set.
 The decision criterion for self-verifying a training example is